Free OCR training plan for obstacle course racers and Spartan race athletes.

 Fitness tests

-Before you join this training plan for the first time, complete the following 3 fitness tests to help ensure you are working at the right intensities during the sessions.
+Before you join this training plan for the first time, complete the following fitness test to help ensure you are working at the right intensities during the sessions.
 Fitness test weeks recur during the plan to see how you're progressing and to re-calibrate your training intensities.
 If you're re-joining the plan after a break (due to illness, injury, or apathy), please repeat the tests.

 Start with Run Warm-up (see suggestion here), then: